 Animal law is a growing, dynamic field that encompasses and intersects with many other areas of the law, including property law, tort, constitutional law, food law, and environmental law.

-The new program will extend the law school’s mission to educate skilled, ethical lawyers who advance the cause of justice.
+USF's new program extends the law school’s mission to educate skilled, ethical lawyers who advance the cause of justice.

 My animal law class was eye opening for so many reasons, but I especially appreciated how the class took bar subjects like constitutional law and criminal law, and viewed them through the lens of animal law.
 I was drawn to the cases on animals in entertainment, captive animals in roadside zoos, companion animals, and farmed animals.
 At the end of the class, I knew I had to remain involved in animal law